team-mayes/atesa/docs/the_config_file.rst

 		commit_fwd
 		commit_bwd
 		include_qdot
-		auto_cvs_radius
+		auto_cvs_radius (and associated options)

 	Use of this option is recommended in particular for committor analysis, umbrella sampling, and equilibrium path sampling jobs following an aimless shooting job.
-In this case, the *as_settings_file* should point to the settings.pkl file from that aimless shooting job.
+In this case, *as_settings_file* should point to the settings.pkl file from that aimless shooting job.
 Default = ''

 ``sigfigs``